mikedzikowski/AzureDevOpsPipelineExampleFalconContainerScan/README.md

 > [!IMPORTANT]
 >Image Assesment Policies
 > * The pipeline assumes image assesment policies have been defined in Falcon Cloud Security
+>FCS Tool
+> * The pipeline assumes the FCS (Falcon Cloud Security CLI for Linux x64) tool has been uploaded to a storage account for consumption of the pipeline - (See Tools Downloads in the Falcon Portal)

 API Response True - Block Image build